LOOKING FOR ASSISTANCE

 New Emergency Rule and Pending Regulations

-Emergency correction to 8.370.3 Health Facility Licensure Fees and Procedures.
-The emergency rule can be found on the State Records Center and Archives registry Volume XXXV, Issue 15 publication date 8/13/2024.
-The corrected rule can also be found on our Regulations page.
+DHI has repealed and replaced the Health Facility Licensure Fees and Procedures NMAC 8.370.3.
+The replacement rule can be found on the State Records Center and Archives registry Volume XXXVI Issue 2, Publication date 1/28/2025, effective date 1/28/2025.

 Be sure to visit our Regulations page to view recent updates made to existing rules.